-Your Cleveland Clinic Akron General Health Benefit Program (HBP) Identification (ID) card(s) will be mailed to your home directly from Aetna, our Third-Party Administrator (TPA).
-See Section Four for TPA information beginning on page 53.
-Members with Employee Only coverage will receive an ID card with their name and 10-character number plus the two-digit suffix 01.
-For coverage other than Employee Only, each member of the family will receive an ID card listing his or her name and the contract holder's 10-character number, followed by a two-digit suffix to identify each family member.
-The contract holder's suffix will always be 01.
+Your Cleveland Clinic Health Benefit Program (HBP) Identification (ID) card(s) will be mailed to your home directly from Aetna, our Third-Party Administrator (TPA).
+See Section Four for TPA information beginning on page 55.
+Members with Employee Only coverage will receive an ID card with their name and 10-character number plus the two-digit suffix 00.
+For coverage other than Employee Only, each member of the family will receive an ID card listing his or her name and the contract holder's 9-character number, followed by a two-digit suffix to identify each family member.
+The contract holder's suffix will always be 00, with each additional member's suffix number ascending by one.